 Dr. Wise recalls one particular patient who had multiple ankle surgeries.
 Her previous land-based therapy had yielded disappointing results.
 Her own doctor predicted that success would be "if she got half her mobility and three-quarters of her strength back."

-After fewer than 12 weeks of treatment in the Endless Pool at Wise Physical Therapy, she regained almost all of her mobility and, with "no limp, got all her calf strength back."
+After fewer than 12 weeks of treatment in the Endless Pools Dual Propulsion pool at Wise Physical Therapy, she regained almost all of her mobility and, with "no limp, got all her calf strength back."

 "'I can't believe this,'" Dr. Wise recalls her telling him. "'I'm back to work!'"